dmbarbour/glas/docs/GlasProg.md

 ### Logging

-        a:((%an.log Chan LogOp), Program)
+        a:((%an.log Chan MsgSel), Program)
         type Chan = embedded String
-        type LogOp = Object -> Program
+        type MsgSel = Object -> Sel

 This annotation expresses logging *over* a Program.
 If Program is '%pass', we can simply print once.
 But if Program is a long-running loop that affects observed registers, we can feasibly 'animate' the log, maintaining the message.
 If the program has errors, we can attach messages to a stack trace.
 These are useful integrations.

 The Chan is a string that would be valid as a name.
-We can introduce `(%an.chan.scope TL)` to rewrite or disable channels within a subprogram.
-The LogOp receives an "obj"-tagged parameter object based on user configuration and Chan.
-This provides a 'log' method (1--0) to write ad hoc structured data, e.g. `(text:Message, code:42)`.
-In case of non-deterministic choice, the runtime will usually explore both choices to generate a set of messages.
-The parameter object may also provide reflection APIs, e.g. to support stack traces.

-*Note:* A flat stream of text is an awkward UI for logging in context of transaction loops with incremental computing and concurrency on non-deterministic choice.
-But we could augment a stream of messages with metadata to render and update a logical tree structure.

-### Location Mapping

-Using abstract Src and ad hoc location identifiers within a file (line, char, extent, match?)
+The role of Chan is to disable some operations and precisely configure the rest.
+We can use `(%an.chan.scope TL)` to rewrite or disable channels within a subprogram.

+MsgSel receives an "obj"-tagged parameter object.
+This includes configuration options and some reflection APIs, e.g. to support stack traces.
+The returned selector (cf. '%cond' and '%loop') should model a 0--1 program, returning at most one message on the data stack.
+By convention, this is an ad hoc dict of form `(text:"oh no, not again!", code:42, ...)`.
+In case of '%opt', the runtime may evaluate both choices to generate a set of messages.
+MsgSel isn't necessarily 'pure', but any effects are aborted after the message is generated.

+*Note:* A stream of log outputs can be augmented with metadata to maintain an animated 'tree' of messages, where the tree includes branching on non-deterministic choice.
+Users could view the stream or the tree.

-###
+### CLEANUP NEEDED

 Instrumentation:
 * `(%an.assert Chan ErrorMsgGen)` - assertions are structured as logging an error message.
 If no error message is generated, the assertion passes.
 May reduce to warning.